PiasRoY/Bus-Management/README.md

 # Bus Management

+The Bus Management System is a practical C/C++ project that automates the tracking of bus schedules and ticketing information.
+It generates daily reports, including schedules, passenger info, seat bookings, and seat availability, with additional records for cancellations.
+It’s an efficient solution for managing bus services, ensuring all data is neatly organized and easily accessible for daily operations.
+This system utilizes the effective use of programming to facilitate transportation management.

 ### User-Guide:
 Open the "BUS MANAGEMENT.cbp" file in codeblocks.
 It will open the whole project.
 Now just run the project. </br>
 The project will create new 4 files based on the day you run it.
 Those files will be named as follow: